processone/docs.ejabberd.im/content/admin/configuration.md

    generated, so he can't login anymore unless a server administrator changes him again the password.

 It is possible to define the reason of the ban.
 The new password also includes the reason and the date and time of the ban.

 For example, if this command is called:

 		ejabberdctl vhost example.org ban-account boby Spammed several MUC rooms

 then the sessions of the local account which JID is boby@example.org will be kicked, and its password will be set to something like this:

 		BANNED_ACCOUNT--20080425T21:45:07--2176635--Spammed_several_MUC_rooms

-## mod_announce {#modannounce}
+## mod_announce

 This module enables configured users to broadcast announcements and to set the message of the day (MOTD).
 Configured users can perform these